mmwozniak/mmwozniak.github.io/_pages/myresearch.md

 <h3>Neural mechanisms of self-representation</h3>
 <p style="font-size: 80%;">
 I am also interested in how we represent ourselves on a neural level.
-I conduct EEG and FMRI studies looking at neural correlates of processing of self-related information.
+I conduct EEG and FMRI studies looking at neural correlates of processing of newly self-associated information.
+I am especially interested in investigating how we incorporate avatar and robot bodies into our self-representation and whether it involves neurocognitive processes that are primarily responsible for our abstract or bodily self-representation.
 </p>

 <h3>Self and other in joint action</h3>
 <p style="font-size: 80%;">
  The ability to distinguish between self and other is critical when we interact with other people.
+A part of my research involves investigating neurocognitive mechanisms at play when we either do a task together with another person (joint-action partner), or when we act through another agent (our avatar).
 </p>

 <h3>Cultural evolution of the self</h3>
 <p style="font-size: 80%;">
-Our self-representations are shaped by society and culture.
+Our self-representations are shaped by society and culture, and vice versa.
+My other line of research attempts to investigate this bidirectional interaction by employing methods from the field of cultural evolution theory.
+This involves looking at how processes of cultural transmission affect information about our social identity: the groups that we belong to.
 </p>